antleaf/rioxx/webroot/content/profiles/v3-0-rc-1/ali_license_ref.md

 This approach allows the expression of &#39;embargoes&#39;, where a particular license takes effect at a date in the subjective future.

 In the absence of any other license, the copyright holder reserves all rights automatically.
-As a convenience, RIOXX provides two URLs which may be used to explicitly convey this state:
+As a convenience, Rioxx provides two URLs which may be used to explicitly convey this state:

 * [https://www.rioxx.net/licenses/all-rights-reserved](/licenses/all-rights-reserved)
 * [https://www.rioxx.net/licenses/under-embargo-all-rights-reserved](/licenses/under-embargo-all-rights-reserved)